shubhamdawande/Generative-AI-Roadmap-2024/README.md

 The roadmap covers various essential topics, techniques and tools used in the industry today.
 This is based off my experience working with clients on various products.

-This learning path is suitable for people who want to transition to data science from both tech or non-tech background.
+This learning path is ideal for people who want to transition to data science from:
+- software background
+- existing data analytics background
+- just started with data science

 ## Roadmap

 The updated roadmap is hosted on `roadmap.sh`, which you can access by clicking the link below: